Double-twisted surface spectrum from hybridized Majorana Kramers pairs and wallpaper fermions: Surface States

 \subsection{Wallpaper fermions in superconducting states}

-To observe hybridization between the wallpaper fermions and Majorana Kramers pairs, the wallpaper fermions need to remain gapless in the superconducting state.
+In this work, by hybridization we mean the spectral reconstruction in which the branches derived from wallpaper fermions that remain gapless in the superconducting state away from the $\M$ point are continuously connected to the branches emanating from the Majorana Kramers pairs at the $\M$ point, giving rise to an unconventional surface spectrum with multiple zero-energy crossings.
+To realize such hybridization, the wallpaper fermions need to remain gapless in the superconducting state.
 Within the weak-coupling assumption, whether a given pairing opens a gap on the surface dispersion is determined solely by surface symmetry, i.e., the compatibility of irreps of energy bands in the normal state and pair potential in the superconducting state.
 As shown in Ref.~\onlinecite{yoda2026superconducting}, we previously reported the superconducting gap structures in wallpaper fermions based on the $p4g$ surface symmetries.
 Pair potentials belonging to the $\mathrm{A}_2$ representation of the point group $\mathrm{C_{4v}}$, the rotational part of the wallpaper group $p4g$, exhibit symmetry-enforced point nodes along the $\bar{\Gamma}\M$ lines, whereas those belonging to the $\mathrm{A}_1$ representation are fully gapped.
 Using compatibility relations between the bulk point group $\mathrm{D_{4h}}$ and the surface point group $\mathrm{C_{4v}}$ in Table~\ref{tab:comprel}, we therefore conclude that the $\Delta_2$ and $\Delta_3$ pairings do not open a superconducting gap in the wallpaper fermion dispersion along the $\bar{\Gamma}\M$ lines.